addyosmani/backbone-fundamentals/chapters/16-appendix.md

 There are very few, if any architectural JavaScript frameworks that claim to implement the MVC or MVP patterns in their classical form as many JavaScript developers don't view MVC and MVP as being mutually exclusive (we are actually more likely to see MVP strictly implemented when looking at web frameworks such as ASP.NET or GWT).
 This is because it's possible to have additional presenter/view logic in your application and yet still consider it a flavor of MVC.

 Backbone contributor [Irene Ros](http://ireneros.com/) subscribes to this way of thinking as when she separates Backbone views out into their own distinct components, she needs something to actually assemble them for her.
-This could either be a controller route (such as a ```Backbone.Router```, covered later in the book) or a callback in response to data being fetched.
+This could either be a controller route (such as a ```Backbone.Router```) or a callback in response to data being fetched.

 That said, some developers do however feel that Backbone.js better fits the description of MVP than it does MVC .
 Their view is that: